algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

 ### II.
 Introduction

 #### 1. Overview
-The project involves the development of a hardware-accelerated version of the Frogger arcade game on an [FPGA](#FPGA) using [Verilog](#Verilog).
-The game will run on a [VGA](#VGA) display and be controlled through integrated board switches, with a focus on optimizing performance and resource usage on the [FPGA](#FPGA).
+The project involves the development of a hardware-accelerated version of the [Frogger](#Frogger) arcade game on an [FPGA](#FPGA) using [Verilog](#Verilog).
+The game will run on a [VGA](#VGA) display and be controlled through integrated board switches, with a focus on optimizing performance and resource usage on the FPGA.
 #### 2. Context
-This project leverages [FPGA](#FPGA) technology to implement the Frogger game in hardware, aiming to exploit the parallelism and real-time capabilities of the platform.
-The use of [Verilog](#Verilog) allows for direct control of the [FPGA](#FPGA)'s resources, ensuring precise timing and efficient logic design.
+This project leverages FPGA technology to implement the Frogger game in hardware, aiming to exploit the parallelism and real-time capabilities of the platform.
+The use of Verilog allows for direct control of the FPGA's resources, ensuring precise timing and efficient logic design.

 #### 3. Goals and Objectives
 **Mandatory Requirements**

 - FPGA-based Frogger game using Verilog with VGA output.
 - VGA output with correct signal synchronization and real-time gameplay.
-- Functional input via FPGA switches with reliable debouncing.
+- Functional input via FPGA switches with reliable [debouncing](#debouncing).
-- Display a 1x1 frog sprite and at least one car on screen at all times.
+- Display a 1x1 frog [sprite](#sprite) and at least one car on screen at all times.
 - Game logic includes frog movement, car collision detection, and level progression.
 - Efficient memory and clock management.

 **Nice-to-Have Objectives**
 - Detailed, colored frog sprite and up to 16 cars with varying speeds.
 - Multiple levels (at least 8) with increasing difficulty.
-- Scoring system and enhanced visual feedback via LEDs / 7-Segment Displays.
+- Scoring system and enhanced visual feedback via [7-Segment Displays](#7-Segment-Displays).
-- Performance optimization and maintanibility for future features.
+- Performance optimization and [maintanibility](#maintanibility) for future features.

 #### 4. Assumptions